Rams release rookie kicker Samuel Sloman after rough start - WHIZ News

 Sloman won a three-way competition for the job in training camp, but his first NFL job had been rocky ever since he missed a 29-yard field-goal attempt in the Rams’ season opener against Dallas.

-He missed three extra point attempts for Los Angeles, and he missed three of his 11 field-goal attempts.
-His kickoffs also weren’t long enough for coach Sean McVay.
+He missed three extra-point attempts for Los Angeles, and he missed three of his 11 field-goal attempts, with two being blocked.
+He also struggled to get enough distance on kickoffs.

+“It’s a tough situation as a rookie to come in and have some of the pressure that that kicking position entails,” coach Sean McVay said Tuesday.
+“In a lot of instances, you go through some things, and then you end up getting a chance (with another team) down the road.
+That’s the hope that I have for Sam.
+Those are never fun conversations, but I think he understood that we needed to produce at a higher level.”

 Sloman was the replacement for Greg Zuerlein, who was among the NFL’s top kickers for much of his eight-year tenure with the Rams.
 Zuerlein left Los Angeles in the offseason along with longtime special teams coordinator John Fassel to join the Cowboys.

-The Rams signed Forbath a week ago after Sloman missed his third extra point, but gave Sloman one last chance against the Bears.
-He made a 22-yard field goal, but his 48-yard attempt against Chicago was low and easily blocked.
+The Rams signed Forbath a week ago after Sloman missed his third extra point, but gave Sloman one last chance against the Bears because Forbath didn’t clear COVID-19 protocols until Sunday.
+Sloman made a 22-yard field goal, but his 48-yard attempt against Chicago was low and easily blocked.

 Forbath is a Los Angeles-area native who played at Sherman Oaks Notre Dame High School and UCLA.
 He kicked for six teams in his first eight seasons in the NFL.